MISP/misp-modules/README.md

 * [Cuckoo submit](misp_modules/modules/expansion/cuckoo_submit.py) - A hover module to submit malware sample, url, attachment, domain to Cuckoo Sandbox.
 * [DBL Spamhaus](misp_modules/modules/expansion/dbl_spamhaus.py) - a hover module to check Spamhaus DBL for a domain name.
 * [DNS](misp_modules/modules/expansion/dns.py) - a simple module to resolve MISP attributes like hostname and domain to expand IP addresses attributes.
+* [docx-enrich](misp_modules/modules/expansion/docx-enrich.py) - an enrichment module to get text out of Word document into MISP (using free-text parser).
 * [DomainTools](misp_modules/modules/expansion/domaintools.py) - a hover and expansion module to get information from [DomainTools](http://www.domaintools.com/) whois.
 * [EUPI](misp_modules/modules/expansion/eupi.py) - a hover and expansion module to get information about an URL from the [Phishing Initiative project](https://phishing-initiative.eu/?lang=en).
 * [Farsight DNSDB Passive DNS](misp_modules/modules/expansion/farsight_passivedns.py) - a hover and expansion module to expand hostname and IP addresses with passive DNS information.